cmaloney/dcos-docs/_pages/archived-dcos-enterprise-edition/installing-enterprise-edition-1-5/configure-and-install-dcos.md

 ## <a name="install-bash"></a>4\.2 Install DCOS

-In this step you create a custom DCOS build file on your bootstrap node and then install DCOS onto your cluster.
-With this method you package the DCOS distribution yourself and connect to every server manually and run the commands.
+In this step you create a custom DC/OS build file on your bootstrap node and then install DC/OS onto your cluster.
+With this method you package the DC/OS distribution yourself and connect to every server manually and run the commands.

 **Tip:** If something goes wrong and you want to rerun your setup, use these cluster [cleanup instructions][5].

 **Prerequisites**

-*   A `genconf/config.yaml` file that is optimized for manual distribution of DCOS across your nodes.
+*   A `genconf/config.yaml` file that is optimized for manual distribution of DC/OS across your nodes.
 *   A `genconf/ip-detect` script.
 *   The Docker nginx image must be on your bootstrap node.
 You can use this command to install the nginx container: